 If you have any questions, please contact Security Services at 780-497-5554.

-Note: Policy, program and forms are located on the Human Resources Workplace Health and Safety webpage on myPortal.MacEwan.ca
+Note: Policy, program and forms are located on the Human Resources Health, Safety and Environment page on myPortal.MacEwan.ca

 Shooter on Campus: Know You Can Survive

-MacEwan University is one a number of Alberta post-secondary institutions who have collaborated to create Shooter on Campus: Know You Can Survive, a nine-minute video which provide students and staff with the best information available about how to respond to an active shooter situation.
+MacEwan University is one of a number of Alberta post-secondary institutions who have collaborated to create Shooter on Campus: Know You Can Survive, a nine-minute video which provides students and staff with the best information available about how to respond to an active shooter situation.